veganpolice/healthcal/README.md

 - **Dynamic Questionnaires**: Generates personalized questions based on your coverage
 - **Confidence Scoring**: Provides accuracy indicators for AI analysis
 - **Fallback Support**: Works with demo data when AI is unavailable

+### Testing AI Integration

+1. **With API Key**: Upload any document to see real Perplexity AI analysis
+2. **Without API Key**: The app will show demo data and explain how to configure AI
+3. **Demo Mode**: Click "Try Demo" to see sample AI analysis results

+## 🗄️ Database Setup

+The application works with or without a database:

+### With Supabase (Recommended)
+1. Create a new Supabase project
+2. Add your Supabase URL and anon key to `.env`
+3. Run the provided migrations to set up the database schema
+4. User preferences and data will be saved to the cloud

+### Without Database (Local Mode)
+1. Leave Supabase variables empty in `.env`
+2. The app will use localStorage for data persistence
+3. All features work, but data is stored locally only

 ## 🧪 Development